 1) Get More Reviews

 Is your brand going fast enough?
-Do you think you can get some reviews on your business listing from the past and current client.
+Do you think you can get some reviews on your business listing from past and current clients?
 The more reviews you get the better.

 2) Relevant Keywords On Your Profile